17degreesandcloudy/paper/paper.md

 # Title
-Aging of biomass burning aerosols over West Africa
+Simulations of biomass burning aerosols over West Africa

 # Author
 GC
+Will Smith

 #Introduction
 We present smoke and fire collected in our studies.